-* AFTER today's class -- get a second reading (or your first reading, if you only skimmed before) of the parts of Ch.
-4 and Ch.
-5 that we discussed today (coordinating the reading with your notes), and take advantage of the 3 days between classes to ACTIVELY study and learn the concepts.
-If you're behind, work to get caught up.
-If you're caught up, work to keep pace.
-And if you anticipate being very busy next week with respect to your other life responsibilities, work to get ahead.
-Remember, some examples of "ACTIVE" studying include re-writing/typing/organizing/phrasing your notes, making flashcards, mind-mapping...above all try to paraphrase (put the info into your own words) if you can.
+* AFTER today's class -- Get a second reading (or your first reading, if you only skimmed before) of relevant sections of Ch.
+3 that we discussed today (coordinating the reading with your notes), and ACTIVELY study and learn the concepts.
+Again, some examples of "ACTIVE" studying include re-writing/typing/organizing/phrasing your notes, making flashcards, mind-mapping...above all try to paraphrase (put the info into your own words) if you can.
 As always, work first to UNDERSTAND the concepts, and then work to convert that understanding into KNOWLEDGE.
 Resources for helping you UNDERSTAND the concepts include: your book, your classmates, the web, and your instructor (me!).

 * * * * *